Wednesday, 16 October 2024

 Last, but not least, is the same one this post started with: a Tufted Globetail, a species that was fairly common so I got lots of photos.

-The shapes, sized and diversity of these creatures is amazing, and so much fun to try and capture digitally.
+The shapes, sizes and diversity of these creatures is amazing, and so much fun to try and capture digitally.
 The season for this is virtually over for this year, but I will be on the lookout for any late season hangers-on.

 If you would like to subscribe, or unsubscribe, to Nature Nuggets, send an email to: prairietramper@gmail.com